cortexproject/cortex/docs/configuration/config-file-reference.md

 # Root of URL to generate if config is http://internal.monitor
 # CLI flag: -alertmanager.configs.auto-webhook-root
 [autowebhookroot: <string> | default = ""]

+store:
+  # Type of backend to use to store alertmanager configs.
+Supported values are:
+  # "configdb", "local".
+  # CLI flag: -alertmanager.storage.type
+  [type: <string> | default = "configdb"]

+  # The configstore_config configures the config database storing rules and
+  # alerts, and is used by the Cortex alertmanager.
+  # The CLI flags prefix for this block config is: alertmanager
+  [configdb: <configstore_config>]

+  local:
+    # Path at which alertmanager configurations are stored.
+    # CLI flag: -alertmanager.storage.local.path
+    [path: <string> | default = ""]
 ```

 ## `table_manager_config`